aandrewjuan1/tasktest/Docs/llm-workflow-guide.md

 Gather **only the necessary data** to help Hermes 3 make an informed decision.
 More context = slower + more tokens + higher hallucination risk.

 ### What Happens
-Query the database for relevant information tailored to the detected intent.
+1. **Retrieve**: query the database for relevant information tailored to the detected intent.
+2. **Structure**: transform that raw data into a small, predictable, machine-readable payload (typically JSON) using an intent + entity-specific schema.
+3. **Inject**: include that structured context payload in the LLM request (alongside the system prompt and the user’s chat message).

+This ensures the LLM sees consistent fields (instead of ad-hoc text dumps), which improves parsing reliability and reduces hallucinations.

 ### Context Structure by Intent and Entity Type